Jon Garland: Scouting report

 Garland was mainly a sinkerballer all throughout his career.
 He threw a sinker at 89 MPH, a 4-seam fastball at 88 MPH, a curveball at 76–79 MPH & a changeup at 75 MPH.
 He'd been prone to give up a lot of hits but was a workhorse and a staple in many organizations' rotations.
 From 2002 to 2011, he averaged more than 190 innings for 3 organizations (White Sox, Angels & Padres).
 He owns a career 1.31 groundball-to flyball ratio.

 Personal life

-Garland's longtime girlfriend is USA softball second baseman Lovieanne Jung.
-The couple have one daughter.
+Garland's longtime wife is USA softball second baseman Lovieanne Jung.
+The couple have two daughters.
 His agent is Craig Landis, who is the son of former White Sox outfielder Jim Landis.

 Garland appeared in an episode of The Bernie Mac Show.

 Garland's cousin is PGA Tour professional Brian Vranesh.

 Garland attended Van Gogh Elementary and Robert Frost Middle School in Granada Hills, California.